Mandatory Energy Audit to Sell an F or G Home in France (2026)

 Meublé de tourisme: DPE and energy rules in 2026 (loi Le Meur)

 If you let a property short-term in France, 2026 is the year energy performance catches up with you.
 The loi n°2024-1039 du 19 novembre 2024 — the loi Le Meur — pulls meublés de tourisme (furnished tourist rentals) into the same décence énergétique logic that already governs long-term lets.
-In communes that regulate change of use, a DPE now conditions the right to rent; class F and G properties are being pushed out; and from 1 January 2034 every tourist let that is not the owner's principal residence must reach class D. On top of that, registration goes national in mid-2026 and the taxe de séjour still applies.
+In communes that regulate change of use, a DPE now conditions the right to rent; class F and G properties are being pushed out; and from 1 January 2034 every tourist let that is not the owner's principal residence must reach class D. On top of that, registration has gone national — the State teleservice is in force since 20 May 2026 — and the taxe de séjour still applies.
 This guide sets out exactly what the law requires, the dates that matter, which properties are exempt, and how to plan renovations before a deadline — or a fine — forces your hand.

 Éco-PTZ for landlords: financing a rental renovation at zero interest in 2026